 Area attractions: Other places in the area with Evangelical Association ties include the site of the second Evangelical publishing house and the Maize, Dreisbach, Dunkel, and Eyer farms.
 New Berlin lies in the foothills of the Appalachian Mountains, near the Susquehanna River.
 Nearby towns include Lewisburg, Sunbury, and Selinsgrove, and Williamsport is further north.

 To visit: The marker is accessible at all times.

-Location: Within the boundaries of the Central Pennsylvania Annual Conference in Union County, Pennsylvania.
+Location: Within the boundaries of the Susquehanna Annual Conference in Union County, Pennsylvania.
 The marker is at Plum and Water Streets along Penns Creek (two blocks south of Market Street).

 Food and lodging: There are motels and restaurants in New Berlin, Lewisburg, and Shamokin Dam.

 Directions: Drive south from Interstate 80 on Route 15 to Lewisburg.
 Turn west onto Route 45, and drive four miles.
 Turn south onto Dreisbach Church Road/New Berlin Mountain Road, five miles.
 Turn east on Market Street and drive one block.
 Turn south onto Plum Street, and drive two blocks.